Royal Canadian Air Cadets: History

 The Air Cadet Organization originated in the early days of World War II when the war effort required young men to meet Canada's military obligations.

 By 1938 there existed a couple of groups that would help promote such an effort.
 In Winnipeg, Manitoba this was the Winnipeg Air Cadets launched by Albert Bennett.
 Other such groups existed in St. Catharines, ON and in Penhold, AB.

 Prior to 1940, official Air Cadet squadrons did not exist.
 However, in 1939 Alan Duncan Bell-Irving and A.W.
 (Nick) Carter formed the 1601 Air Force Cadet Wing in Vancouver.
-This Squadron was operated directly by the Department of National Defence in association with the 111 Squadron of the RCAF, which was stationed in Vancouver at the time.
+This Squadron was operated directly by the Department of National Defence in association with the No. 111 Squadron of the RCAF, which was stationed in Vancouver at the time.
 A.W.
 (Nick) Carter became the first commanding officer of the 1601 Wing until he was called to Ottawa to assist in the formation of the new Air Cadet League of Canada.
 After the formation of the Air Cadet League of Canada the 1601 Wing was chartered to the League and became 111 Vancouver Squadron.
 The 111 Air Cadet Squadron still exists and parades at Bessborough Armoury in Vancouver under the name 111 Pegasus Squadron.

-In 1940, Air Minister Power directed that a nationwide voluntary organization be formed to sponsor and develop a select group of young men who would be trained to meet the increasing need for operational pilots in the Royal Canadian Air Force (RCAF) during World War II.
+In 1940, Air Minister Power directed that a nationwide voluntary organization be formed to sponsor and develop a select group of young men who would be trained to meet the increasing need for operational pilots in the RCAF during World War II.

 On November 11, 1940, an Order-in-Council was passed to establish the Air Cadet League of Canada to work in partnership with the RCAF.
 The first squadrons were organized in 1941 and by 1942 there were 135 squadrons and 10,000 cadets, mostly recruited from the Army Cadets.
 By 1943, there were 315 squadrons with a membership of 23,000.
 In 1944, the program reached its peak membership with 29,000 cadets in 374 squadrons.

-The first uniform the Air Cadets used were hand me down uniforms from the Pre War era RCAF.
+The first uniform the Air Cadets used were hand-me-down uniforms from the Pre-War era RCAF.
 It consisted of a blue/gray wool uniform; cap (wedge), pants and a full collar tunic.
 This was phased out in 1943 with an open collar variation similar to the war time RCAF enlisted man's tunic.
 After the war the air cadet organization received more hand me down uniforms from the RCAF before adopting the battle dress style uniform.